 Injuries to an infant as a result of the actions of the obstetrician or obstetrical staff can include any limitations or deficiencies that are attributable to something the staff did or did not do during pregnancy, or labor and delivery, like brain development problems, neurological problems, hearing or vision deficits, or respiratory or cardiac problems.
 Failing to correct problems like an umbilical cord wrapped around the neck of a fetus that cuts off blood supply to the baby’s brain, or improper use of forceps or other instruments can cause short-term or long-term damage that is compensable in a medical malpractice case.

 Nursing Home and Elder Care Abuse

 The biggest difficulty with medical malpractice cases is proving causation.
-Proving conclusively that the action or inaction of the physician, health care provider or facility caused the injury to the patient can be very difficult, especially when there are multiple defendants in a case, since they may each have contributed to what eventually happened.
+Proving conclusively that the action or inaction of the physician, healthcare provider or facility caused the injury to the patient can be very difficult, especially when there are multiple defendants in a case, because he or she may each have contributed to what eventually happened.
 When there are multiple defendants, each must be pursued and in the end, the trial determines a breakdown of responsibility among all parties found responsible.
-It can also be difficult to establish what the standard of care against which a doctor or facility’s care will be measure is, and to find the best expert witnesses to testify on behalf of the victim.
+It also can be difficult to establish what the standard of care against which a doctor or facility’s care will be measure is, and to find the best expert witnesses to testify on behalf of the victim.

 Proving medical malpractice is a complex undertaking

-Because there are so many variables that determine whether a claim will ultimately succeed, it is very important to have knowledgeable representation by a NY injury lawyer who is experienced with medical malpractice cases in your jurisdiction.
-Please call Barasch McGarry Salzman & Penson, PC toll free (888) 746-8212 or contact us online for a free, no-obligation consultation.
+Because there are so many variables that determine if a claim ultimately will succeed, it is very important to have knowledgeable representation by a NY injury lawyer who is experienced with medical malpractice cases in your jurisdiction.
+Please call Barasch McGarry Salzman & Penson, PC toll free 212.385.8000 or contact us online for a free, no-obligation consultation.